 This led us to conclude that in a proofs-as-programs theory one can only represent extensional concepts by modelling them via intensional ones in a suitable way, for example as done in \cite{toolbox,altlics,altob,disttheshof}.

-Therefore in \cite{mtt} we ended up to call {\it constructive} a theory equipped with {\it two levels}: with an {\it intensional} level that acts as a programming language and is the actual proofs-as-programs theory; with an {\it extensional} level that acts as the set theory where to formalize mathematical proofs.

-Then, the constructivity of the whole foundation relies on the fact that the extensional level must be implemented over the intensional level, but not only.
-Indeed, following Sambin's forget-restore principle in \cite{toolbox} we require that extensional concepts must be abstractions of intensional ones as result of forgetting irrelevant computational information.
-Such information are then restored when we implement extensional concepts back at the intensional level.
+Therefore in \cite{mtt} we ended up in saying that a {\it constructive} foundation for mathematics must be equipped with {\it two levels} of the following kind: with an {\it intensional} level that acts as a programming language and is the actual proofs-as-programs theory; with an {\it extensional} level that acts as the set theory where to formalize mathematical proofs.
+Then, the constructivity of the whole foundation relies on the fact that the extensional level must be implemented over the intensional level, but not only this.
+Indeed, in \cite{mtt} following Sambin's forget-restore principle in \cite{toolbox} we required that extensional concepts must be abstractions of intensional ones as result of forgetting irrelevant computational information.
+Such information is then restored when we implement extensional concepts back at the intensional level.
 Here we push forward this by saying that the needed extensional concepts can be obtained by just abstracting over equalities of intensional ones.
 Hence, it is sufficient {\it to build a quotient model over the intensional theory} in order to be able {\it to implement the extensional level in the intensional one}.
 In this paper we present an example of such a two-level constructive foundation that is also minimal among the most relevant constructive ones.

-{\bf Intensional level.} The intensional level of our two-level foundation is essentially obtained by extending the typed calculus introduced in \cite{mtt}, and called Minimal Type Theory (for short \mtt), with the notion of ``collection'' and corresponding constructors needed to implement the power collection of a set as quotient.
-The notion of ``collection'' we adopt corresponds to that of ``type'' in \cite{PMTT}.
+{\bf Intensional level.} The intensional level of our two-level foundation is essentially obtained by extending the typed calculus introduced in \cite{mtt}, and called Minimal Type Theory (for short \mtt), with the notion of ``collection'' and corresponding constructors needed to implement the power collection of a set as a quotient.
 We still call \mtt\ such an extension.

-Then, the original fragment of Minimal Type Theory in \cite{mtt} essentially represents the set-theoretic part of the \mtt\ version presented here, called \mtts.
+Then, the original version of Minimal Type Theory in \cite{mtt} essentially represents the set-theoretic part of the \mtt\ version presented here, called \mtts.
 We say ``essentially'' because here we adopt a version of type theory {\it with explicit substitution rules and without the $\xi$-rule for lambda-terms as in \cite{modmar}}.